OfficeDev/office-js-docs-pr/docs/excel/custom-functions-dialog.md

 ---
-ms.date: 06/18/2019
+ms.date: 05/07/2020
-description: 'Create a dialog box through custom functions in Excel using JavaScript.'
+description: 'Create a dialog box from UI-less custom functions in Excel using JavaScript.'
-title: Display a dialog box from a custom function
+title: Display a dialog box from a UI-less custom function
 localization_priority: Normal
 ---
-# Display a dialog box from a custom function
+# Display a dialog box from a UI-less custom function

-If your custom function needs to interact with the user, you can create a dialog box using the [`Office.Dialog` object](/javascript/api/office-runtime/officeruntime.dialog).
-A common scenario for using the dialog box is to authenticate a user so that your custom function can access a web service.
-For more details about authentication with custom functions, see [Custom functions authentication](./custom-functions-authentication.md).
+If your UI-less custom function needs to interact with the user, you can create a dialog box using the [`Office.Dialog` object](/javascript/api/office-runtime/officeruntime.dialog).
+A common scenario for using the dialog box is to authenticate a user so that your UI-less custom function can access a web service.
+For more details about authentication with custom functions, see [UI-less custom functions authentication](./custom-functions-authentication.md).

 [!include[Excel custom functions note](../includes/excel-custom-functions-note.md)]

 >[!NOTE]
-> The `Office.Dialog` object is part of the custom functions runtime.
+> The `Office.Dialog` object is part of the UI-less custom functions runtime.
 Task panes don't use the `Dialog` object.
 To create a dialog box from a task pane, see [Dialog API](../develop/dialog-api-in-office-add-ins.md).

 ## dialog box API example